 - Testosterone replacement therapy is often prescribed for men with low testosterone, however certain supplements also claim to boost T levels.

 - Some studies suggest ashwagandha, fenugreek, and shilajit may increase testosterone.

 - Talk to your doctor before taking any supplements.

 If you’re experiencing symptoms of low testosterone or a blood test like Hone’s at-home assessment has shown that you have low T, you’ll often be prescribed testosterone replacement therapy (TRT) to help get your levels back to normal.
 But if you’re interested in taking a more natural route, there are various ways to raise testosterone levels with supplements, herbs, and vitamins, either directly, or by preventing the body from converting testosterone to estrogen.

-If you opt for this route, there’s a few things to keep in mind.
-For starters, supplements aren’t proven as effective as TRT for increasing testosterone.
-Also: “Supplements in general are not well studied,” says urologist Joshua Calvert, M.D.
+If you opt for this route, there are a few things to keep in mind.
+For starters, supplements and herbs aren’t proven as effective as TRT for increasing testosterone.
+Also: “Supplements, in general, are not well studied,” says urologist Joshua Calvert, M.D.
 Nor are they regulated by the Food and Drug Administration.

-Still, as long as your doctor gives you the green light (because you should always discuss any pills you want to take with your M.D.), here are three supplements that may help increase testosterone levels that you may want to try.
+Still, as long as your doctor gives you the green light (because you should always discuss any pills you want to take with your M.D.), here are seven supplements that may help increase testosterone levels, plus a handful of vitamins that may also boost T.

 Look for products containing researched ingredients, including those below, as well as natural testosterone boosters where possible.

-- Dose.
-Choose products that contain ingredients in doses suggested below, which are safe.
+Choose products that contain ingredients in the doses suggested below, which are safe.